23W-GBAC/kseniiavi/README.md

 Thats why i choose as my mission to search that up for you and finaly understand would famous books work if the medicine and physics would have worked there in traditional way.

 I chose to look through the world known books so that everybody could relate to the expirience.
+Thus I will look through the Harry Potter books and see how would characters be affected in reall life.